On semigroups and groupoids with minimal probabilistic spectrum: Minimality of the spectrum and quasigroups

-Let us deduce some more properties.
-Recall that a groupoid with operation $*$ is said to be derived from a groupoid with operation $\cdot$ if both have the same universe and $x*y=t(x,y)$ where $t$ is a term defined by the operation $\cdot$.
+We now deduce further properties.
+Recall that a groupoid with operation $*$ is said to be derived from a groupoid with operation $\cdot$ if both have the same universe and $x*y=t(x,y)$, where $t$ is a term defined by the operation $\cdot$.
 Suppose the groupoid $\A$ is derived from the groupoid $\B$, of order $n$.
 If $\B$ has minimal spectrum,

 and therefore $\A$ also has minimal spectrum. \begin{proposition} Every groupoid $\A$ with minimal spectrum satisfies the following properties. \begin{enumerate}[(i)] \item Either it is commutative, or it is anticommutative. \item Either the diagonal of the operation table is constant, or if the diagonal contains two idempotent elements, then all of $\A$ is idempotent. \item Every single variable term that is not constant is an isocyclic permutation. \end{enumerate} \end{proposition} \begin{proof} \begin{enumerate}[(i)] \item We start from